Error-331/code_tests/docs/bible/links.md

 Eighteen Long Years - December 3 (Be confident in God);

 The Third Eye - December 4 (We need to be well-versed in God's Word to know the true from the false; Father, keep me close.
 Lead me and guide me into all truth);

+The Heart of a Child - December 5 (Father keep me simple in my faith; Proverbs 6:16-17);